Minimum Labyrinth

 A burglar shot dead; an unaccountable tragedy on the train tracks; and the remnants of Cold War of psychological experiments.
 A writer and his student probe the curious history of a remote English village.

 Bluebird is a ten-part, six-hour, full-cast audio drama, with original music by Rich.
-You can listen to it through audiobook retailers and subscription services: Google Play, Scribd, Kobo, Libro.FM, Audiobooks.com, Apple, NOOK Audiobooks, BingeBooks, Storytel, hoopla, and Spotify.
+It is free to listen at Google Play, Kobo, Libro.FM, Audiobooks.com, Apple, NOOK Audiobooks, Storytel, hoopla, and Spotify.

-Bluebird has been made possible by the wonderful backers of our successful Kickstarter campaign.
-Bluebird features a magnificent array of actors and voice artists (with The Archers, Eastenders and Coronation Street to their credits), some phenomenally talented young actors just embarking on their careers, and some veteran Minimum Labyrinth collaborators.
-Click on the link to see full cast and credits.
+Bluebird was made possible by the wonderful backers of our successful Kickstarter campaign.
+Bluebird features a magnificent array of actors and voice artists (with The Archers, Eastenders and Coronation Street to their credits).

 Click here for the press pack.